BMLN/authentication-stack/README.md

 ## secure your services with the authentication-stack

-The project we used this for had only Services that also used Spring, so the configuration was pretty simple: add those services to the docker-compose file, include them in the docker-network and configure their keycloak spring adapter through the application.properties file, like:
+The project we used this for had only Services that also used Spring, so the configuration was pretty simple:

+- add those services to the docker-compose file
+- include them in the docker-network
+- configure their keycloak spring adapter through the application.properties file, like:

+-

     keycloak.auth-server-url = <keycloak_address:port/auth>
     keycloak.realm = <keycloak_realm>